GRAND Opening : 11/01 (Fri)

 About OPPAYA789

-OPPAYA789 is the MUST GO-TO SPOT for sharing great time with Spanish & Korean style food.
+OPPAYA789 is the MUST GO-TO SPOT for sharing great time with recent Korean style food.

 Discover Oppaya789: Your New Favorite Hangout Spot!